Average Profits of Prejudiced Algorithms: Introduction

 The paper proceeds as follows.
-In Section \ref{sec:3}, we formulate our framework and evaluate the interactions between the two algorithms.
-In Section \ref{sec:4}, we introduce regret loss and evaluate firm preferences.
-In Section \ref{sec:5}, we conclude.
+In Section \ref{sec:3}, we formulate our framework and analyze the two algorithms.
+In Section \ref{sec:4}, we define average profits and deliver results on firm outcomes.
+In Section \ref{sec:5}, we display a series of simulations.
+In Section \ref{sec:6} we conclude.